Isaiah Stewart announces he’s leaving Washington Huskies to enter NBA draft

 “After discussions with my family and the coaching staff and with a great deal of prayer, thought and consideration, I have decided to declare for the 2020 NBA Draft,” Stewart said via Twitter.

-McDaniels is also expected declare for the draft, and an announcement is pending.
+McDaniels is also expected declare for the draft, and an announcement is believed to be pending.
 The deadline for underclassmen to apply for the draft is April 26.

 Stewart is projected as the No. 21 overall pick that’s headed to Dallas, according to NBAdraft.net.
 Meanwhile, ESPN has him slotted at No. 26 in its ranking of prospects.